Grusni/demo-repo/README.md

 ### Local development

 1. Open index.html in your browser
+2. Access the video above
+3. Understand the basics of github